mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

     [Dashboard]: ../../assets/user_guides/dashboard/dashboard.png

-After running the dashboard, you can access the dashboard by typing `localhost:8050` in the browser of your choice.

 ### 4. Explore further

-You are now ready to explore our documentation further, as you can now easily evaluate all examples.
+You are now ready to explore Vizro further, by working through the [Explore Vizro tutorial](../tutorials/explore-components.md) or consulting the [user guide documentation](../first-dashboard/).

-One place to start would be the more complete [Explore Vizro tutorial](../tutorials/explore-components.md).